Spinor Bose-Einstein condensates

-Mathematically, such a manifold is defined as a left coset of $G_{\bm \zeta}$.
+Mathematically, such a manifold is defined as a left coset of $H_{\bm \zeta}$.
 For a subgroup $H\subset G$, the left cosets of $H$ are defined as $G/H=\{gH\,|\,g\in G\}$.
-The coset space is identical to the orbit of $H$, and it forms a group if $H$ is a normal subgroup of $G$, i.e., $gHg^{-1}=H$ for $\forall g\in G$.
-The coset space $G/H$ is equivalent to $G/H'$ if and only if $H$ and $H'$ are conjugate, i.e., $H'=gHg^{-1}$.
-On the other hand, one can prove that the isotropy groups of all points on the same orbit are conjugate, i.e., $G_{g\bm\zeta}=gG_{\bm\zeta}g^{-1}$ for $\exists g\in G$.
+The coset space is identical to the orbit of $H$, and it forms a group if $H$ is a normal subgroup of $G$, i.e., if $gHg^{-1}=H$ for $^\forall g\in G$.
+The coset space $G/H$ is equivalent to $G/H'$ if and only if $H$ and $H'$ are conjugate: $H'=gHg^{-1}$.
+On the other hand, the isotropy groups of all points on the same orbit are conjugate to each other: $H_{g\bm\zeta}=gH_{\bm\zeta}g^{-1}$ for $^\forall g\in G$.
 Therefore, the coset space does not depend on the location in the orbit.
-We use $H$ for a representation of the conjugate class of the isotropy groups $gG_{\bm\zeta}g^{-1}$, and define the order parameter manifold as
+We use $H$ as a representation of the conjugate class of the isotropy groups $gH_{\bm\zeta}g^{-1}$, and define the order-parameter manifold as

-Here, $H$ represents the remaining symmetry of the ordered state, and $R$ describes the broken symmetry, or a manifold of the degenerate space.
+Here, because $H$ represents the remaining symmetry of the ordered state, $\mani{R}$ describes the broken symmetry, or a manifold of the degenerate space.